 Tip: The famous Rustic Inn crabhouse is less than ten minutes from the museum.
 This is a fun but very loud restaurant where kids and adults whack away at their crab with wooden mallets.
 Wait time can be long so go early and ask for outside seating.

 Need help planning a trip to Florida or any other top family travel destination?
 Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Request assistance by Connecting with a Family Travel Advisor.

 Ciao Bambino recommended Florida family hotels